Dynatrace/backstage-plugin/plugins/dql-backend/README.md

 ## Behind a corporate proxy

-If your application is behind a corporate proxy, set `HTTP_PROXY` as an environment variable.
+If your application is behind a corporate proxy, set `HTTPS_PROXY` as an environment variable.
 This will be passed to `HttpsProxyAgent` as `agent` in the fetch request.

+There is another method, you can open firewall for Dynatrace tokenUrl https://sso.dynatrace.com and https://xxxxxxxx.apps.dynatrace.com.
+In that case, you don't need HTTPS_PROXY.